 Public transport inside Rome

 Public transport inside Rome is run by the company ATAC.
 It consists of a metro system, bus and tram lines.
 There is one unified system for the tickets, which you can even use on some train lines.
 The company Co.Tra.L is responsible for most of the bus system to other cities in the province and several parts of Latium.
+From the central station, it is usually easy to reach most attractions either by bus or tram.

 Accommodation in Rome